cadentdev/bostoncpm/TASKS.md

 ## All sections

-- [ ] Use a thinner font for the headers, the top menu and the text on the hero image
+- [ ] Use Arial instead of Arial Black as the font for the headers, the top menu and the text on the hero image, bold (800).

+## New Images

+- [ ] Add a map to the "Areas We Serve" section
+- [ ] Add a translucent compass logo to the "Call Us" banner